As a new trader, when you look at Nifty option chain, it may look like a bunch of random numbers.

 The change in OI shows the change over the previous day’s closing.

-It is the total number of contracts traded on the present trading day.
+This shows the total number of contracts traded on the present trading day.

 Implied Volatility (IV)